ncatlab/nlab-content/pages/5168.md

 Peter Hilton was a British mathematician who made fundamental contributions to [[algebraic topology]] and in particular to [[homotopy theory]].
 He died on 6 November 2010.
+In mathematics his name is attached for instance to the [[Eckmann-Hilton argument]] and to [[Eckmann-Hilton duality]].

 The following Obituary appeared in the paper in Binghamton, NY, where he had lived for some years.